ARM-DOE/pyart/CONTRIBUTING.rst

 When contributing to pyart, the changes created should be in a new branch under your forked repository.
 Let's say the user is adding a new map display.
-Instead of creating that new function in your master branch.
+Instead of creating that new function in your main branch.
 Create a new branch called ‘cartopy_map’.
-If everything checks out and the admin accepts the pull request, you can then merge the master branch and cartopy_map branch.
+If everything checks out and the admin accepts the pull request, you can then merge the main branch and cartopy_map branch.

 To delete a branch both locally and remotely, if done with it::